Skip to main content

 Video Recording & Upload

-Record climbs in-app or pick from the camera roll.
-Videos are compressed before upload using adaptive quality tiers, keeping storage usage low without sacrificing too much clarity.
+Record climbs in-app or pick from camera roll.
+Videos are compressed using adaptive quality tiers, keeping storage low without sacrificing clarity.

 expo-cameraexpo-image-pickerAWS S3